 \subsection{Comparison against simulations}

 We first compare the results of our methods with a simulation from the {\sc Starforge} suite \citep{Grudic2022}.
-The simulation uses the {\sc M2e4\_R10\_mu1.3} model from the ``full'' physics suite from \citep{Guszejnov2022} including magnetic fields, cooling and chemistry processes, and prescriptions for sink particles, stellar evolution and feedback \citep{Grudic2021}.
+The simulation uses the {\sc M2e4\_R10\_mu1.3} model from the full physics suite from \citep{Guszejnov2022} including magnetic fields, cooling and chemistry processes, and prescriptions for sink particles, stellar evolution and feedback \citep{Grudic2021}.
 The simulation solves the equations of ideal magneto-hydrodynamics using the Meshless Finite Mass solver in the {\sc Gizmo} code \citep{Hopkins2015, Hopkins2016}.
+The initial conditions are a uniform spherical cloud with a total mass of $2\times10^4$ M$_{\odot}$ contained within a 10 pc sphere, placed in the center of a periodic box of size 100 pc.
+The domain is filled with diffuse gas with a density 1000 times lower than the cloud with a total mass of $5000$ M$_{\odot}$.
 We refer the reader to \citet{Grudic2022} for further simulation details.
-We examine a snapshot when there is ongoing star formation but before the cloud disperses.
+The cloud is initialized with a turbulent velocity field.
+We examine a snapshot when the cloud is 4.9 Myr old when there is ongoing star formation but before the cloud disperses.
 We compare the turbulent and gravitational densities derived from the simulation column density to the volume- and mass-weighted densities along the line-of-sight to gain intuition on the method's performance and outputs.
 We perform the analysis using the line-of-sight integrated column density map as if the simulation were an observed cloud.
 Further, since we know the prescribed initial conditions of the driven turbulence, we do not use Equation \ref{eq:sigmaZeta} and instead use $\mathcal{M}_s = 10$.